All Episodes

 That's what we're in.

-But he's acting as though this is the dust bowl.
+But he's acting as though this is the Dust Bowl.

 He keeps talking about how terrible it is.

-To hype how bad things are, but here's why he's doing it.
+But here's why he's doing it.

 This is all political.